teabookcodes/proshop-course-project/README.md

 npm run build
 ```

-## License
+## Usage and License
-This project is licensed under the terms of the MIT license.

-Note: For more detailed instructions on how to configure and use the project, please refer to the [original repository](https://github.com/bradtraversy/proshop-v2).
+For more detailed instructions on licensing and configuring and using the project, please refer to the [original repository](https://github.com/bradtraversy/proshop-v2).